Lesson Plan of Nervous System General Science Grade VIII

 Activity 1

-· Show the chart or model of the nervous system to the students and explain the structure of nervous system along with the function of each part.
+the nervous system to the students and explain the structure of nervous system

-· Draw the following table on the board and fill it with the help of students.
+the board and fill it with the help of students.

-· Ask the students to copy it on their notebooks.
+Ask the students to copy it

 Parts of nervous system